jonathansick/sitelle_notes/README.md

 **Mandar:** For absorption lines: just use a really tight filter around the line.
 That will solve the continuum noise problem.
 Again, we need to design a set of filters.
 Also note that for a tight filter, you need long steps, which will impact the readout time.
 Want to read out only as slowly as the mirror moves to optimize read noise.

 ****

+# Monday Afternoon

+## HII Regions (Gilles Joncas)

+HII regions have ionization structures, reflecting radiation fields, temperatures, electron densities, etc..

+Kinematic structure: gas flows, turbulence (Reynolds number ~ 10^6), stellar winds.

+Diagnostic line ratios give you temperatures, densities (their solutions are covariant).
+You should solve these with diagnostic lines of similar ionization potentials to ensure you're mapping the same ionization structure.
+Don't use Temperature of OIII to get (O/H) abundances!
+Also need Ha/Hb to get extinction structure.

+To do a proper job:

+- 370 to 955 nm
+- Absolute calibration
+- Large enough R to avoid night sky line blending.
+Note that we need to patch different spectral domains together.

+Science questions

+- velocity fluctuations (turbulence)
+- density fluctuations (irregular boundaries)
+- turbulence may be a *source* of energy (where temperature is higher).
+- abundances determined from collision lines different from recombination lines (2-3 for HIIR; up to factor five for PNe!)
+Yikes.

+Another problem is that ionization model codes aren't fully 3D.
+No code includes gas dynamics either.

+M42 may be good for SV because it will display internal reflections, chip defects, etc. because there is so much signal.